 In Spanish, the present tense is commonly used to express both.
-In English we use the continuous form much more than Spanish speakers.
-Generally, context is sufficient to convey the intended meaning, and explicitly stating the continuous form is reserved for clarification or for emphasis.
+English speakers use the continuous form much more than Spanish speakers.
+Generally, context is sufficient to convey the intended meaning, and explicitly stating the continuous form is reserved for when the distinction is important.

 My understanding is that you use "Estoy haciendo" when you are actually making it while you are speaking.
 Like being caught in the act.